OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Keen Smell***.
 The giant has advantage on Wisdom (Perception) checks that rely on smell.

 ***Innate Spellcasting***.
 The giant's innate spellcasting ability is Charisma.
-It can innately cast the following spells, requiring no material components:
+It can innately cast the following spells, requiring no material **Components:**

-At will: *detect magic, fog cloud, light*
+At will: detect magic, fog cloud, light

-3/day each: *feather fall, fly, misty step, telekinesis*
+3/day each: feather fall, fly, misty step, telekinesis

-1/day each: *control weather, gaseous form*
+1/day each: control weather, gaseous form

 ###### Actions